 · to increase student achievement;

-· to reduce racial, ethnic and economic isolation; and
+· to reduce racial, ethnic and economic isolation;

 · to encourage greater parental and community involvement in all public schools of the state.

-The State Department of Education is committed to its agency wide efforts and leadership in developing and promoting comprehensive school-family partnership programs and activities that contribute to success for all students.
+Over the past year the State Department of Education has enhanced its capacity to address the critical contributions that families make to student achievement.
+A growing body of research supports the conclusion that when families are involved in children’s education, children do better in school and stay in school longer.
+Therefore, the State Department of Education is committed to its agency wide efforts and leadership in developing and promoting comprehensive school-family partnership programs and activities that contribute to success for all students.
 Agency leadership activities include promoting linkages among state and local partners; delivery of training and technical assistance to promote model programs and state standards; policy development and implementation; and collecting and disseminating information about current research and best practice.

 Another area of focus is children’s social, emotional, mental and physical health.
 Recognizing the impact of these factors on learning and achievement has resulted in major initiatives by the Bureau of Health and Nutrition Services and Child, Family and School Partnerships.
 Initiatives include pilot projects concerning health and nutrition; addition of agency staff to provide support and leadership around school-based mental health services; and targeted training and technical assistance to improve local district capacity to address and minimize these non-academic barriers to learning.